Native Ads vs. Display Ads: What are the Differences?

 Display ads typically have low click-through rates – just 0.05% across all formats and platforms.
 However, while CTR is important, it’s not everything.
 When other metrics are considered, display ads do have an effect on brand awareness and intent to purchase.
 Despite the statistics on ‘banner blindness’, when consumers get so tired of online ads that they don’t really ‘see’ them anymore, display ads do work, and performance marketers use them as an important part of their online strategy, particularly in retargeting campaigns.

 What are Native Ads?

 Native ads are ads that appear as part of the design and flow of the web page they are located on.
 Rather than standing out as an obvious hard-selling ad, native ads tend to have an editorial look and feel, with a softer selling approach.
-Native ads commonly appear as sponsored posts in social media news feeds, as listings in search results on search engines such as Google or Bing, and as recommended content by content discovery platforms like Outbrain.
+Native ads commonly appear as sponsored posts on premium publisher sites on the open internet, as with Outbrain, on social media news feeds, and as listings in search results on search engines such as Google or Bing.

 What Do Native Ads Look Like?

-Although native advertising is a fairly new online phenomenon, it’s taken a stronghold on the online advertising industry.
+Although native advertising is not as old as Google ads, it’s taken a stronghold on the online advertising industry.
 Native ads are highly engaging, and eminently suited to mobile, with a click through rate of up to 0.38% for premium native ads viewed on a smartphone.
 On desktop, the average CTR is 0.16% – half that of mobile, but way more than display ads.